mhhollomon/dotfiles/README.md

 --------- | -------
 nix | Linux/UNIX platforms (or compatible)
 windows | Windows platform
+mac | Mac platform

+The Mac platorm currently shares the bootstrap script with the \*nix platforms.
+Winows does not currently have a bootstrap.

 ## Using this repo

-First, fork this repo into a directory of your choice.
+First, fork this repo into your github account.

+Then, clone to you target host.

 Then, add your dotfiles: